Last Updated on May 5, 2022 by Larissa

 This lady is known as the “Queen of Banh Mi,” it’s a sort of Vietnamese hoagie.

 But when you go to Vietnam, what’s a food lover to do?
 Street food is as much a part of the Vietnamese culture as Ho Chi Minh.
+You are bound to encounter it on any 3 weeks in Vietnam itinerary.
 In the cities, where living space is tight, locals eat their meals out on the sidewalk in front of their home.
 Throughout the day little stands pop up out of nowhere and suddenly there are clusters of people perched on tiny stools slurping pho or munching banh mi.

 The tofu custard lady is a regular stop on the market circuit.